codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/deploy-with-kustomize.md

 ### Create the Pipeline

-This pipeline will have three stages: clone and kustomize.
+This pipeline will have two stages: clone and kustomize.

 {% include image.html
 lightbox="true"